NickP005/mochiwallet/README.md

 # Mochimo Wallet
-**Pre-built iOS releases are available on [GitHub Releases](https://github.com/NickP005/mochiwallet/releases).**
+**Pre-built Android releases are available on [GitHub Releases](https://github.com/NickP005/mochiwallet/releases).**

-A browser extension wallet and mobile app for the Mochimo cryptocurrency.
+A browser extension wallet and Android mobile app for the Mochimo cryptocurrency.

 ## Prerequisites